 All of our meats are hormone and antibiotic free.

 Below are the sources we expect to use for meat shares and a description of the practices those animals were raised with.
 From time to time we add a provider (if, say, we are short on pork, we may add some of Tide Mill Farm’s organic pork into the mix) and we will update you as this happens.

 Wolf Pine Farm chickens are raised in “chicken tractors” on pasture.
 They are fed organic feed, but our butcher is not certified organic (for paperwork reasons only) and so are not certified organic.

 Tide Mill Farm chickens are raised in “chicken tractors” on pasture.
 They are fed organic feed and are certified organic.

 The pigs at Wolf Pine Farm have spent their lives in our pastures.
 For 2018, we got more than half of our piglets from Full Moon Farm in Vermont.
 These piglets were certified organic but the farm could not supply enough piglets for our needs.
 We were unable to source additional organic piglets at the last minute, so we relied on non-certified organic piglets for the other half.
 All of our piglets were raised on 100% organic feed and farm scraps using practices that could have been certified organic had all of our piglets been certified.

 Pork from Tide Mill Farm is certified organic and raised in their fields and woods.

 Note: None of our beef is ever grain finished.

 Meeting Place Pastures in Vermont raises 100% grass-fed beef.
-Their beef for 2017 shares will be raised using organic practices but will not be certified organic.
+Their beef is raised using organic practices but is not (yet) certified organic.